SpikeInterface/spikeinterface/doc/modules/benchmark.rst

     different noises amplitudes (level 1) combined with several motion vectors (level 2).
   * When plotting levels can be grouped to make averages.
   * Internally, they almost all use the :py:mod:`~spikeinterface.comparison` module.
-    In short this module can compare a set of spiketrains against set of ground truth spiketrains.
+    In short this module can compare a set of spiketrains against ground truth spiketrains.
     The van diagram (True Posistive, False positive, False negative) against each ground truth units is performed.
     An internal agreement matrix is also constructed.
 With this machinery many metrics can be taken